Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 #15.
 Stick to Financial Goals

-Last but not least, it’s crucial to take action when it comes to your financial goals.
-While it might be easy to come up with a list of how you want to manage your money in 2024, it’s much harder sticking to those resolutions and making them happen.
+Last, but not least, it’s crucial to take action when it comes to your short-term and long-term financial goals.
+While it might be easy to come up with a list of how you want to manage your money in 2025, it’s much harder sticking to those resolutions and making them happen.

 When it comes to New Year’s financial resolutions, it’s easy to overdo it by setting too many goals or making them too unattainable to achieve.
 All too often, people become deterred by their lack of progress and revert to their old money habits.

 Rather than deprive yourself of everything you enjoy, pick a few of these fifteen goals to kick start the year with.
-By starting small and gradually becoming more ambitious with your goals, you are more likely to find financial wellness and success.
+By starting small and gradually becoming more ambitious with your goals, you are more likely to build a foundation for effective wealth management and financial success.

 Get Your Simple Budget Spreadsheet